November 19, 2019

 The organizations are also improving automotive workflows.
 It involves the integration of the automotive 3D visualization and prototyping tool, Autodesk’s VRED, with the optical simulation technologies offered by Ansys.
 As a result, automotive designers will be able to visualize, optimize and review interior and exterior designs with a high level of accuracy.

-To learn more about this partnership, and its goals, read: Autodesk and Ansys Drive Seamless Engineering Workflow Interoperability to Speed New Product Innovation.
+To learn more about this partnership and its goals, read the press release: Autodesk and Ansys Drive Seamless Engineering Workflow Interoperability to Speed New Product Innovation.

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.